tasidonat/laravel-chat/README.md

 ## Laravel Chat Application with React

 A real-time chat application for sending messages, files and voice messages.
-Built with Laravel, React, Inertia, Tailwind and Laravel Reverb.
+The admin user can add new users.
+At user registration an email will be sent for the user with a temporary new password.
+The users can create groups.
+Only group owner can add or remove users and can delete the whole group.

+**Used Technology**

+- Laravel
+- React
+- Tailwind
+- Laravel Reverb
+- DaisyUI

 ## Installation